fengjiang87/cs-3250-actions-demo/README.md

 ### Running GitHub Actions

+First, we will need to push the changes we made in the repo--which is a local repo on your machine--to GitHub.com.
+GitHub we be our remote repo.
+You can do this by running the command "git push origin main" in your terminal.

 Now, whenever we merge code into this repo (whether by pull request or pushing), these Actions will run on the repo.

-To test this, we will need to push the cloned repo, which is just a local repo, to GitHub.

 Once you have pushed this demo repo to your GitHub account, add a failing unit test to "test_demo_functions.py":